Chris Knowles

 Musical biography......

-Chris has played solo harp performances including public concerts and recitals, folk clubs, festivals, work with theatre productions, live background music in hotels, restaurants and art exhibitions, and a very large number of private bookings including weddings, garden parties, corporate events and cruise ships.
-He was CADW's official minstrel at Caernarfon castle for 9 years, from 1991-1999, and performed for numerous events for CADW at many other castles & historic sites throughout Wales.
-He also has done session recording & live session work for various studios and artists, and on TV & radio programs.
+Chris was CADW's official minstrel at Caernarfon castle for 9 years, from 1991-1999, and performed for numerous events for CADW at many other castles & historic sites throughout Wales.
+He has also done session recording & live session work for various studios and artists, and has appeared on a number of TV & radio programs.

-He was a member of the original line-up of Welsh folk band 'Gwerinos' 1987-89, but left the band to concentrate on his solo and duo work.
+He was a member of the original line-up of Welsh folk band 'Gwerinos' 1987-89.

-In 1988 he formed a duo with an uilleann piper, Allan Moller, and throughout the 1990's they performed at many folk clubs, festivals, arts centres, and other venues all over the UK.
-At the time they were one of very few acts in the world playing uilleann pipes and Celtic harp together in a duo.
-Their appearances included many folk club performances, concerts, and live radio features, and they headlined at festivals including Pontardawe International Music Festival Festival (1989 & 1990), Isle of Islay Celtic Festival(1990 & 1991), Glastonbury Celtic Festival (1991), Edinburgh Folk Festival (1991) and Strathearn Festival (1995).
+In 1988 he formed a duo with uilleann piper Allan Moller, and throughout the 1990's they performed as a duo at many folk clubs, festivals, arts centres, and other venues all over the UK.
+Their appearances included concerts, live radio features, and they headlined at festivals including Pontardawe International Music Festival Festival (1989 & 1990), Isle of Islay Celtic Festival(1990 & 1991), Glastonbury Celtic Festival (1991), Edinburgh Folk Festival (1991) and Strathearn Festival (1995).
 They also played privately for H.M.
-Queen Elizabeth II, on her visit to Conwy Castle in 1991.
+Queen Elizabeth II at Conwy Castle in 1991.

 Another musical partnership during this time was a duo with acclaimed acoustic guitarist Anthony Griffiths, and Chris guested on 9 tracks of Anthony's CD "Ysbryd".

-Chris was also a member of contemporary folk band 'Roam' (1999-2003) with singer/songwriter/guitarist Colin Rudd, singer Rachael Anne Davies, and Jayne Coyle on viola.
-When Jayne left the band due to her classical music commitments, she was replaced by Ben Walker on flutes, pipes & fiddle.
+Chris was a member of contemporary folk band 'Roam' (1999-2003) with singer/songwriter/guitarist Colin Rudd, singer Rachael Anne Davies, and Jayne Coyle on viola.
+Later Ben Walker replaced Jayne, when she left the band due to her classical music commitments.
 Roam recorded two CDs, and played many folk clubs and several folk festivals, including Fylde (2001 & 2003) and Saltburn (2002 & 2003).

-Since 2004, Chris has performed mainly either solo, or in a duo with Ben Walker, mostly in the UK but also including a short tour of concerts in Canada in 2005.
+Since 2004, Chris has performed mainly either solo, or in a duo with Ben Walker.
 They have recorded several duo albums; both of traditional Celtic music, and also of Ben's songs, which are of a more contemporary folk-jazz genre.

 Between 2008-2013, Chris played numerous gigs (mainly private, for weddings etc.) in duo with fiddler Gary Matthewson.

-Since 2009, Chris has played occasional performances with singer/songwriter Catrin O'Neill as a duo, and a trio including Mike Lease, and this trio recorded Catrin's album 'Cegin Nain' together in 2009.
+Chris has played occasional performances with singer/songwriter Catrin O'Neill as a duo, and formerly as a trio with the late Mike Lease; this trio recorded Catrin's album 'Cegin Nain' together in 2009.

 Chris regularly plays fiddle, whistle, sax and other instruments with the North Wales based Mooncoin Ceilidh Band.

-He also sometimes plays sessions and gigs of various styles of music (rock/pop/blues/jazz/folk) on sax and mandocaster, with musicians in and around his home area of North- & Mid-Wales.
+He also often plays sessions and gigs of various genres of music (rock/pop/blues/jazz/folk) with musicians in and around his home area of North Wales, mainly on sax, mandocaster, fiddle and whistle.

 CV - list of some past performances